Introduction

 All the players try to work out the most efficient way to capture the chosen pieces, using all the wrong moves.
 This game is a series of puzzles, so let’s start with an example:

-Every puzzle starts with the pieces spread around the board, and some cards choosing types of pieces according to the table in appendix A. The goal is to make one piece type capture the others in as few moves as possible.
+Every puzzle starts with the pieces spread around the board, and some cards choosing types of pieces.
+The goal is to make one chosen piece type capture the others in as few moves as possible.
 In this example, you have to make the white king capture one of the black bishops or make one of the black bishops capture the white king.

 You might think that the bishop at e5 could directly capture the king, but in this game, the piece’s original movement is irrelevant.
 Pieces can only borrow a move from a neighbouring piece in the 8 squares immediately surrounding them, a bit like a golfer takes a golf club from the caddy standing next to them.
 That means that the bishop at e5 can only move like a knight and the king can’t move at all.
 Also, pieces can only borrow moves from a neighbour that’s the same colour, so the bishop at a2 can’t move at all.